Over 60? How to Use Smartphone Apps to Lose Weight and Track Fitness

 - Up to 8 users can use it

-There is also a baby & pregnancy mode if you have some younger folks who want to use, too (wink, wink!).
+There is also a baby & pregnancy mode if you have some younger folks who want to use, too.

-It’s really cool to zoom out and see your weight over time – dips and valleys included.
-While prices at Amazon can vary, this one sits right around $100.
+It also lets you zoom out and see your weight over time – dips and valleys included.
+And it’s only about $100.

 2. QardioBase 2